AscentTracker/AsTra/hw/USER-GUIDE.md

 - If battery voltage drops below 2.0 V a warning and voltage reading are displayded until power is recycled.
 Exact safe lowest voltage level is unknown.
+- set "d 1" in settings.txt to enable Daylight Savings Time (no need to adjust RTC)

 Display
 -------